 The 43rd annual Kentucky Governor's Conference on Energy and the Environment will be held on Friday, Sept.
 20, 2019, 8:30 AM - 4:30 PM, in the Bluegrass Ballroom of the Lexington Convention Center.
-Early bird registration for the conference, which includes the awards luncheon, is $195 through Aug.
-15; after that, registration will increase to $300.
-Tickets may be purchased separately for the awards luncheon.
+Registration is now closed.

 Invitation from Secretary Charles Snavely

 "As Secretary of the Energy and Environment Cabinet, I would like to invite you to the 43rd annual Kentucky Governor's Conference on Energy and the Environment at the Lexington Convention Center on September 20, 2019.

 We are honored to have Governor Matt Bevin join us to kick off this year's conference.
 During a day of discussion and debate we will examine the top energy and environmental issues facing Kentucky.
 Governor Matt Bevin is scheduled to join our annual awards luncheon to celebrate the accomplishments individuals and companies have made in improving Kentucky's environment and natural resources.

 The Governor's Conference is an event that brings together some of the nation's and state's top minds in the energy and environment arenas.
 Some will be speakers and presenters, others will be there to participate and network.
 Our sessions reflect current issues affecting energy development and environmental stewardship in Kentucky.
 I invite you to join us in what will be an informative and thought-provoking day.

 -- Charles G. Snavely, Secretary, Energy & Environment Cabinet